 The United States today is more powerful militarily than even before, with over 900 overseas military bases and fighting forces and robots engaged in dozens of countries.
 Politically and morally the country has grown weaker and is hated and feared.
 Now is thus the time to heed McGovern’s call and to relegate once and for all the bankrupt COIN doctrine into the “dustbin of history.”

 Hannah Gurman is an assistant professor at New York University’s Gallatin School of Individualized Study.
 She writes on the politics, economics, and culture of U.S. diplomacy and military conflict.
-Her forthcoming book, Foreign Policy In Focus.
+Her forthcoming book, Hearts and Minds: A People’s History of Counterinsurgency, will be published by the New Press this month.
+Jeremy Kuzmarov is an assistant professor of history at the University of Oklahoma and author of Modernizing Repression: Police Training and Nation Building in the American Century.
+Both are contributors to Foreign Policy In Focus.